 Our Environment team carefully and sensibly offer submissions on environmental matters and Resource Consent applications.

-Why not use your time at our native retreat as a base and spend a few days relaxing and enjoying our region.
+Come and visit Taranaki's newest and most exhilarating viewpoints, the stunning Manganui Gorge swing bridge.
+100 meters long and 1.2 meters wide this beautifully designed bridge offers stunning views and easy access to the mountain.
+Stop in for a coffee or meal or why not use your time at our native retreat as a base and spend a few days relaxing and enjoying our region.
 Whether you choose an easy bush walk or one of the more challenging tramping tracks you will be delighted with the native flora and bird life.

 Dawson Falls and East Egmont Walks - Department of Conservation brochure